oracle/node-oracledb/doc/api.md

 CURSOR is set to NULL or is not set in the PL/SQL procedure then the returned ResultSet is invalid and methods like `getRows()` will return an error when invoked.

-When using Oracle Database 11.2 or greater, then [`prefetchRows`](#propdbprefetchrows) can be used to tune the performance of fetching REF CURSORS.

 Given a PL/SQL procedure defined as: